-Mr. Banga had been associated with Tata Power-DDL since July 2003 and was part of the group which transformed the ailing distribution Company into a benchmark utility.
+Mr. Banga had been associated with Tata Power-DDL since July 2003 and was part of the initial group which transformed the ailing distribution company into a benchmark utility.
+Mr. Banga firmly believes that the difference between a successful company and its competitors, lies in its ability to execute plans effectively and that a leader should be involved in execution as much as he associates himself in strategy planning.